-While perhaps not critical on a small, one or two air-cylinder piece of equipment, more complex machine may have dozens or hundreds of air cylinders or other air actuators, many running at very high speeds, and all finely timed to ensure that they will not interfere with each other when the equipment is running.
+While perhaps not critical on a small, one or two air-cylinder piece of equipment, more complex machines may have dozens or hundreds of air cylinders or other air actuators, many running at very high speeds, and all finely timed to ensure that they will not interfere with each other when the equipment is running.

-When that machine is being set up or being repaired, it is normal for the compressed air to be completely dumped, and no compressed left in the air lines, air valves, or air cylinders.
+When that machine is being set up or being repaired, it is normal for the compressed air to be completely emptied from the machine with no compressed left in the air lines, air valves, or air cylinders.
 This is both for safety for the operator, and to enable a mechanic to easily move the air-driven tooling as they go about building, setting up, or fixing a piece of equipment.

 By introducing air at full line volume and pressure, any wrongly-positioned air cylinder will respond at high speed with possibly catastrophic results.
-It is possible that pistons crash into end caps, various end-of-rod fixtures interfere with one another, as the pistons, rods and tooling all react to the incoming air stream.
+It is possible that cylinder pistons will crash into the end caps.
+Expect various end-of-rod tooling to collide.
+Think about the possible damage to the machine components as all these cylinders race to their home position.

 A soft-start valve will, at first, open the air flow to the machine just slightly.
-It will allow a very low flow of compressed air into the entire circuit, feeding the various actuators and bringing them calmly up to full operating pressure and in so doing, allow them to cycle - again very slowly and softly - to their home positions with no crashing, no banging, no damage to cylinders, tooling or other components.
+It will allow a very low flow of compressed air into the entire circuit, feeding the various actuators and bringing them slowly up to full operating pressure.
+In so doing the gently flowing air will allow cylinders to cycle,very slowly and softly,to their home positions on the machine.
+No crashing, no banging, no damage to cylinders, tooling or other components.

-Once all of the air-driven equipment on the machine is up to a threshold of line pressure, during which all the cylinders reach home, then the soft-start valve opens fully allowing the full volume of compressed air into the machine air lines and the machine is ready to do work.
+Once all of the air-driven equipment on the machine is up to a threshold of line pressure, during which all the cylinders reach home, then the soft-start valve opens fully, allowing the full volume of compressed air into the machine and it is ready to do work.

-One way to emulate a soft start valve is to install a 3 ported, 2 position manual valve installed upstream from the filter, regulator and lubricator will allow the operator to shut off the compressed air supply to the application completely, and allow the downstream air, that is the air already in the machine, to bleed back upstream and out the exhaust port on that valve, to atmosphere.
+One way to emulate a soft start valve is to install a 3 ported, 2 position manual valve upstream from themachine.
+This will allow the operator to shut off the compressed air supply to the machine completely, and should allow the air already in the machine to bleed back upstream and out the exhaust port on that valve.

-When it comes time to start the machine, the operator simply opens this 3/2 manual valve a small amount, and allows air to slowly bleed into the equipment until all actuators have shifted and the air circuits are full.
-At this point, the operator simply opens the valve all the way, and the system is ready to go.
+When it comes time to re-start this machine, the operator manually opens this 3/2 valve a small amount and allows air to bleed back into the equipment slowly, until all actuators have shifted and the air circuits are full.
+At this point, the operator opens the valve all the way, and the system is ready to go.

 Automatic soft-start valves are available in a variety of configurations and styles.
-They can be electrically solenoid operated liked the one in the photo earlier on this page, they can be pneumatically operated, or a combination of the above.
+They can be electrically solenoid operated liked the one in the photo earlier on this page, they can be pneumatically operated, or involve a combination of the above.

-Regardless if the soft start valve is solenoid or pneumatically operated, an integral pressure regulator senses the downstream pressure, and will not allow the soft-start valve to open fully until it sees the downstream pressure at the predetermined set point.
+Regardless if the soft start valve is solenoid or pneumatically operated, an integral pressure regulator senses the downstream pressure.
+The soft start valve cannot open fully until the downstream pressure reaches the soft start valve set point.
 Once the downstream pressure gets to the set point, the valve opens fully to allow full flow of compressed air into the apparatus.